noInfoPath/noInfoPath-data/README.md

 If the server is online, whenReady will call load, if not it will try to load it from `LocalStorage`.
 If there is no cached version available then an error is returned.

+Once the config.json is resolved is it stored on $rootScope as $rootScope.noConfig

 ##### Parameters